August 3

 *This is the official temperature range, but most induction cooktops will get hotter than this--up to 500F or so.

-For the price, the 9600LS is a great PIC.
-With 20 power levels and 20 temperature settings, it has more than almost every other PIC under $100.
-If you want an inexpensive PIC, the 9600LS is one of the best options available.
+For the price, the 9600LS is a great induction cooker.
+With 20 power levels and 20 temperature settings, it has more than most cookers in the $100 price range.
+If you want an inexpensive induction cooktop, the 9600LS is one of the best options.
 (See our review of Duxtop Induction Cooktops for more info.)

 A Quick Primer on Portable Induction Cooktops

 This section provides a quick lesson on how induction works.
-You can skip to the next section if you don't need to read this.
+You can skip to the next section if you don't want to read basic information on induction cooking.

 How Does Induction Cooking Work?

-This 30 second video from Vollrath quickly explains the induction concept:
+This 30 second video from Vollrath explains the induction concept:

 What Is Heat Pulsing and How Does It Work?